The Talpa on-access scanning component of Sophos Anti-Virus for Linux requires several kernel modules to be installed and loaded.

-Note: With the release of Sophos Anti-Virus version 9.x it is possible to enable on-access scanning on later kernels without loading/compiling a Talpa kernel module.
-Please see this article for more details: Sophos Anti-Virus for Linux/Unix v9: Fanotify overview
+Note: From Sophos Anti-Virus version 9.7+ you can enable on-access scanning using fanotify on many kernels, without loading/compiling a Talpa kernel module.
+Please see Sophos Anti-Virus for Linux: Fanotify overview.

 Before you run the installer, to enable it to compile custom kernel modules, you must have the following installed:

-Some distributions (such as Debian) provide a kernel-headers package which must also be installed.
+Most distributions provide a kernel-headers package which must also be installed.
 These distributions also provide all the required kernel sources to compile.

 If a non-default GCC version was used for kernel compilation, you must use the same version when compiling Talpa.